 top of page

-Nearly two decades ago, tech companies made a giant pitch to our nation's schools: put a device in every student's hands, roll out adaptive learning software, and achievement would follow.
+Years ago tech companies made a giant pitch to our nation's schools: put a device in every student's hands, roll out adaptive learning software, and achievement would follow.
 "Students will be prepared for a digital future."

 Schools invested billions.
 And it was with the best of intentions.
 During the pandemic, it was out of necessity.